-Responding to the COVID-19 crisis, Sustain: From Loss to Renewal explores meaningful expressions of grief and resilience.
-This three-part installation looks to Jewish traditions of mourning and the Los Angeles art community to guide us through our collective grief and move forward.
+Responding to the COVID-19 crisis, Sustain: From Loss to Renewal explored meaningful expressions of grief and resilience.
+This three-part installation looked to Jewish traditions of mourning and the Los Angeles art community to guide us through our collective grief and move forward.

 Phase I: Yahrzeit Candle

 May 1–August 1, 2021 | Skirball Lobby

 A yahrzeit candle, also known as a memorial candle, burned in the Skirball’s Main Lobby.
 In Jewish tradition, yahrzeit candles are lit to honor the memory of a deceased loved one.
 This custom is thought to originate from a verse in the book of Proverbs (20.27), "The human soul is the light of God."
 The light represents the soul, which in Jewish belief exists eternally.

 July 3, 2021–March 20, 2022 | Ahmanson Breezeway

 Evoking the Jewish gesture of leaving a stone at a gravesite, visitors were invited to dedicate a visitation stone in memory of a loss.
 The stones from this installation are now part of the Skirball’s North Arroyo dry riverbed as a lasting acknowledgment of what has been lost.

 September 11, 2021–March 20, 2022 | Ahmanson Breezeway